ThemeZee/ambitio/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ambitious is a clean and lightweight block theme with modern colors and typography.
+Ambitio is a clean and lightweight block theme with modern colors and typography.

 == Description ==

-Ambitious is a clean and lightweight block theme with modern colors and typography.
+Ambitio is a clean and lightweight block theme with modern colors and typography.
 The theme supports a huge range of block patterns, multiple header and footer block template parts as well as global style variants.
-For more information about Ambitious please go to https://themezee.com/themes/ambitious/
+For more information about Ambitio please go to https://themezee.com/themes/ambitio/

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Click on the 'Upload Theme' button to upload the ZIP-file of the theme.
-3. Go to https://themezee.com/en/docs/ambitious-documentation/ for a guide on how to use and customize this theme.
+3. Go to https://themezee.com/en/docs/ambitio-documentation/ for a guide on how to use and customize this theme.

 == Changelog ==